Murder of Alex Woodworth: Arrest and trial

 The defense claimed that Woodworth was angry that McCandless did not want to be with him.
 Her defense attorney stated that she was fighting for her life after Woodworth forced himself upon her, and then attacked her.

 She testified that she had stabbed him in self-defense, and she just wanted to try and get away.

 Conviction and sentencing

-On November 1, 2019, McCandless was convicted of stabbing to death 24-year-old Woodworth.
-She was held at Dunn County Jail in Menomonie, Wisconsin until her sentencing date.
+On November 1, 2019, McCandless was convicted of first degree intentional homicide in the stabbing death of 24-year-old Woodworth.
+She was held at Dunn County Jail in Menomonie, Wisconsin, until her sentencing date.

 On February 7, 2020, McCandless was sentenced to life in prison, with eligibility for parole after 50 years, for the first-degree intentional homicide of Alex Woodworth.
 McCandless’s mother, Roselenna Gunelson, pleaded with the court to grant her daughter the possibility to petition for parole after 20 years.
 Woodworth’s aunt, Crystal Hall, said in her impact statement at the sentencing, “throughout the trial we never saw any sign of sadness, shame, compassion, or the slight bit of remorse for what you had done”.